 about Hawaiian culture

-No matter how many pictures we put for you to see, they will only be a tiny fraction of the experience of Hawaiian islands.
+No matter how many pictures we put for you to watch, they will only be a tiny fraction of the experience of Hawaiian islands.
 We wish to add the sensation of a fresh breeze, funny noise of parrots which fly at early morning from high mountains down to the shore or a stunning look of an old owl, which appear in front of you in the middle of the night.

 People from all over the world come to Hawai'i for surfing on warm Pacific ocean waves or get lazy on with fantastic beaches with white, black, green and red sand.

-Hawai'i attracts tourists by a presence of Kilauea, the most active volcano, by rain forrest, where ferns grows up to 7 meters and higher (there Jurrasic Park movie was filmed), by countless waterfalls, by jungle with huuuge trees, tropical flowers and wild horses.
+Hawai'i attracts by a presence of Kilauea, the most active volcano, by rain forrest, where ferns grows up to 7 meters and higher (there Jurrasic Park movie was filmed), by countless waterfalls, by jungle with huuuge trees, tropical flowers and wild horses.

 People come to Hawai'i for learning hula dance, which is a unique among all dance styles all over Polynesia; for navigational skills and more.